Safe and Supported

 Safe and Supported Families is a workshop for families that aims to equip family members with the knowledge, skills, and resources to better understand and support the LGBTQ young person in their life.

-Our resource guides and UPZ mobile app are designed to quickly connect both young people and adults with LGBTQ-affirming resources in the community.
+Our resource guides are designed to quickly connect both young people and adults with LGBTQ-affirming resources in the community.
 Our guides are updated regularly with welcoming mental health providers, faith communities, social groups, and more.